 At the southern limits is the La Jolla district.
-This is upscale out of town retreat and it has a super laid back vibe and stunning coastal scenery.
+This is an upscale out-of-town retreat and it has a super laid-back vibe and stunning coastal scenery.
 Perfect for those looking to be away from it all.
 It’s hard to say anything bad about La Jolla, but it is pretty far from anything.
-A must Visit as the rugged coast is alive with seabirds and Mammals, such as Sealions, Seals and even whales and dolphins.
+A must Visit as the rugged coast is alive with seabirds and Mammals, such as Sealions, Seals, and even whales and dolphins.

 Coronado, Point Loma, and Shelter Island

 Another relaxed and away from it all location.
 There is lots of Space out here and hotels are big and luxurious.
 Quiet Golden sands and long walks to nowhere are the order of the day here.
 Its isolated location means you will need to travel to any attractions but your resort could provide everything you need without leaving the peninsula.

 San Diego is a relatively small city and getting about is not too taxing.
-The Public transportation system is excellent, and there area abundant taxi’s Ubers and Lyfts available.
+The Public transportation system is excellent, and there are abundant taxi’s Ubers and Lyfts available.